zeusssz/hercules-obfuscator/README.md

 lua hercules path\to\your\script.lua  # Windows
 ```

-This will generate an obfuscated version of the script in the same directory, with the suffix `_obfuscated.lua`.
+This will generate an obfuscated version of the script in the same directory, with the filename `*_obfuscated.lua`.

 ## Example